Physics of Life

 Sandpits are interactive meetings which involve a small group of researchers, including lead academic(s), who define a topic and facilitate discussion, a team of subject experts, working as mentors in support, and a number of independent stakeholders.
 Sandpits have a highly multidisciplinary mix of participants, some active researchers and others potential users of research outcomes, to drive lateral thinking and radical approaches to address research challenges.
 Participation will be open, but numbers will need to be limited, prioritising key collaborators working towards a particular key research question and future grant application.

 The sandpit platform is designed to inject innovation through enabling participants to transcend boundaries across disciplines, mindsets and institutions to produce new and innovative grant proposals.
-As such, it is anticipated that outputs from sandpits will be draft grant proposals, associated teams and if required an application to PoLNET3 Pump Priming funds (£5-10K).
-See here the range of sandpits supported during phase 2 of this network (PoLNET2).
+As such, it is anticipated that outputs from sandpits will be draft grant proposals, associated teams and if required an application to PoLNET2 Pump Priming funds (£5-10K).
+To see the range of sandpits already supported by PoLNET2, see section below; Sandpits already awarded during PoLNET2.

 Funding availability

-The maximum award available for a sandpit event is £4K.
-Linked to each sandpit event, pump priming funds (£5-£10k) may be available to support of larger grant applications that result from a given sandpit.
+The maximum award available for a sandpit event is £5K.
+Linked to each sandpit event, Pump Priming funds (£5-£10k) may be available to support of larger grant applications that result from a given sandpit.

 How to apply